johnfawole/courses/eth-101/lesson-eth-7.md

  Notice after we compiled our contract, we have a new folder called `artifacts` that contains two other folders `build-info` and `contracts`.
 Open those folders up and take a look around.

-In contracts notice a file named Bank.json or what ever the name was of your smart contract.
+In contracts notice a file named after your smart contract, like Bank.json.
 This will be super important because we will need it for our front-end to interact with our smart contract.
 This is essentially a JSON version of our smart contract.
 This is referred to as an ABI file, you can learn more about that [here](https://www.quicknode.com/guides/solidity/what-is-an-abi) and read more about artifacts [here](https://hardhat.org/guides/compile-contracts.html#artifacts).

 3. Now it's time to deploy our contract.
 In your scripts folder, create a new file called deploy.js and paste the following code.
-I've included the comments that come out of the box with hardhat but we will also go through this line by line.
+I've included the comments that come out of the box with Hardhat but we will also go through this line by line.

 ```javascript
 // We require the Hardhat Runtime Environment explicitly here.
 This is optional